Saggi432/gke-private-api/README.md

 - Assume that the VPC is configured with corporate VPN so that you can still access the other compute instances/loadbalancers configured on the VPC once you are in your corporate network.
 - Helm3 is installed and configured on your cluster
-- You have a hosted zone configure on Route53 so that you can create CNAME with FQDN for the generated load balancer.
-However if an external-dns is already running on your cluster these changes are not required.
+- (Optional) If you have a hosted zone configured on Route53 so that you can create CNAME with FQDN for the generated loadbalancer and then use FQDN instead.

 ## Installation